lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-11-07-Why-not-dependent.md

 But people have regularly asked why Isabelle dispenses with proof objects.
 The two questions are essentially the same, because proof objects are intrinsic to all the usual type theories.
-They are also completely unnecessary and therefore a waste of space.
+They are also completely unnecessary and therefore a huge waste of space.
 As described in a [previous post]({% post_url 2022-01-05-LCF %}),
 type checking in the *implementation language* (not in the logic) can ensure that only legitimate proof steps are executed.